Transport strategy

 Consultation and engagement

-Feedback from residents all over the borough will be gathered through a series of conversational workshops and an online survey.
+Feedback from residents all over the borough was gathered in February and March 2025 through a series of conversational workshops and an online survey.